jodawill/same/README.md

 # same
 SameGame

 This is a SameGame clone with vi-like commands.
-You can navigate with either the arrows or 'hjkl'.
-Press 'u' to undo and 'x', 'dd', or return to delete blocks.
-When you press ':', you will be prompted for a command.
-Enter an empty string to cancel, type 'q' to quit, 'x' to save and quit,  'w' to save, or 'u' to undo.

-This version features unlimited undos and redos.
+##Controls

+To navigate, you may either use the arrows or 'hjkl'.
+To delete a section of blocks, press &lt;enter&gt;, 'dd', or 'x'.

+To undo, press 'u' or type ':u'.
+To redo, press 'r' or type ':r'.
+You can see how many undos and redos you have available on the right side of the screen.

+To quit, type ':q'.
+To save before quitting, type ':x'.
+(Not yet implemented.)

+To save the game, type ':w'.
+(Not yet implemented.)

+##Strategy

+Points are calculated by (n-1)<sup>2</sup>, where n is the number of blocks in the chain being deleted.
+Thus, the more blocks you have in a chain, the more points you will earn.